sameer0709/Ai-project/README.md

 - **Automated Sorting Systems:** Can be used in agricultural and food industries for automated sorting of fruits.
 - **Retail:** Helps in automating the identification and pricing of fruits in grocery stores.
 - **Dietary Tracking:** Assists in dietary tracking apps to automatically identify and log fruits.

-## Contact
-For any questions or suggestions, please contact on LinkedIn: https://www.linkedin.com/in/siddiquizainab/